 For example, a great sales strategy would be when somebody becomes an MQL, have your salesperson send them an email.
 This doesn’t have to be an extremely detailed message.
 In fact, you will be fine with just a quick email intro so that your MQLs are connecting with an actual person instead of just the marketing team.
 The next thing to have the sales team do is connect with them on LinkedIn and lastly try to set up a phone call.
 Feel free to space those out however you would like.
 We like to test a lot of different models with different clients.

-As of right now, our competitive strategy, is email someone right away followed by a call the next day.
+As of right now, our competitive strategy is to email someone right away followed by a call the next day.
 This sales process is a template we have implemented that you can use for your product or service.

 We're also big fans of video here at Web Canopy Studio and I think nothing speaks louder today than personalization.
 If I actually take the time and make a personalized video, this will mean a lot to a potential prospect.
 That video says that you're actually taking time out of your day, even if it's 2 minutes, to make that personalization and add a touch that is unique to me.